ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/indexing.markdown

                                                 IEnumerable>> map);
 }

-// Index only time-series that belong to documents
+// Index only time series that belong to documents
 // of a specified type
 public class AbstractTimeSeriesIndexCreationTask<TDocument> { }